St Nicholas Church, Brighton: Churchyard

 The first extension to the churchyard was built in 1824, across Church Street to the north.
 This has been converted into a playground.
 Another modest extension was made in 1831, but the most significant change came in 1841 when land to the west of what is now Dyke Road (then named Church Hill) was acquired and used to form a much larger burial ground.
 This western extension was laid out by Regency architect Amon Henry Wilds and contains a series of burial vaults with Grade II listed status.

 The church today

-St Nicholas' Church was listed at Grade II* on 13 October 1952.
+St Nicholas Church was listed at Grade II* on 13 October 1952.
 As of February 2001, it was one of 70 Grade II*-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.

 Having been Brighton's parish church for several centuries, St Nicholas Church lost this status in 1873 when the Bishop of Chichester reorganised the entire structure of Brighton's parishes.
 St Peter's Church had been constructed in 1828 as a chapel of ease associated with St Nicholas Church; in 1873, the two were separated and each allocated their own parish, and St Peter's became Brighton's parish church—perhaps because of its more central location (following the development of the town around it).
-St Nicholas Church is still widely known as "The Mother Church of Brighton", though.
+St Nicholas Church is still widely known as "The Mother Church of Brighton".

-Sunday services are held at 8.00am and 10.30am, and 20-minute morning and evening prayer sessions are held on every other day of the week.
-Other activities include a Sunday school, a youth group and regular live music.